ETC5523-2025/assignment-4-packages-and-shiny-apps-parthtendulkar10/README.md

 ## Installation

-You can install the development version of quarrisk from [GitHub](https://github.com/) with:
+You can install the development version of bushfire from [GitHub](https://github.com/) with:

 ``` r